xshche05/IPP-2024-project-2/README.md

 ### PHPStan

 PHPStan (https://phpstan.org/) is a well-established tool for static analysis of PHP code.
 It can find errors in your code without actually running it.
-With higher rule levels, it also forces programmers to properly annotate and type hint their code.
+When set to higher rule levels, it also forces programmers to properly annotate and type hint their code.
 This is beneficial not just for the static analysis but also for the understandability of your code in general.
 This is especially true for object-oriented programming, because without types editors are not able to properly assist with code hints and code completion.

 In newer versions of PHP, it is possible to write many types natively in the code.
 However, there are still situations in which types cannot be specified precisely in the native way (such as arrays).
 In these cases, you can write the precise type as a PHPDoc comment (see https://phpstan.org/user-guide/troubleshooting-types).